kevinherron/ua-client-sdk/README.md

 License
 --------

-The digitalpetri OPC-UA Client SDK is licensed under the GNU Affero General Public License v3 (AGPL-3.0).
+The digitalpetri OPC-UA Client SDK is licensed under Apache 2.

-Commercial-friendly licensing may be purchased.